 21.3.4 A notice delivered by facsimile shall be deemed received at the time of sending

 21.3.5 The provisions of this clause shall not apply to the service of any proceedings or other documents in any legal action.

 A waiver of any right or remedy under the Contract or law is only effective if given in writing and shall not be deemed a waiver of any subsequent breach or default.
 No indulgence, forbearance or delay by the Buyer or delay permitted by the Buyer shall constitute any bar to enforcement of its rights at any time and no waiver by the Buyer of any breach shall operate as a waiver of any other or subsequent breach

 A person who is not a party to the Contract shall not have any rights to enforce its terms.

 Except as set out n these Conditions, no variation of the Contract, including the introduction of any additional terms and conditions, shall be effective unless it is agreed in writing and signed by the Buyer.

 The Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with English law.

-.
-The Seller shall submit to the jurisdiction of the English courts Provided that the Buyer at its option may bring any legal proceedings against the Seller in the courts of any other country
+The Seller shall submit to the jurisdiction of the English courts provided that the Buyer at its option may bring any legal proceedings against the Seller in the English courts or the courts of any other country.